mayureshw/mftools/README.md

 ## Getting fund data from value research and converting to csv:

-Got to Value Research website, fund selector and download the spread sheets for Equity, Debt and Hybrid funds.
+Go to Value Research website, fund selector and download the spread sheets for Equity, Debt and Hybrid funds.

 For unknown reasons, this xls file is not compatible with python xlrd package.